Movers and SHAKERS

 Non-Fungible-Tokens Have Become a New Revenue Source for Once Stodgy Institutions

 Announcements of innovative and creative uses for non-fungible tokens (NFT) have become almost weekly events.
 The underlying blockchain technology most recognized for its cryptocurrency benefits is seeing tremendous potential growth with NFTs.
-This week’s big NFT announcement, is something that has never been done before.
-It came from the American news, Associated Press (AP).
+This week’s big NFT announcement is something that has never been done before.
+It came from the American news service, Associated Press (AP).
 The companies 175-year-old treasure trove of images will be used via NFT sales to fund growth into other journalistic pursuits.

 In their news release, AP said they plan to open an NFT marketplace with the first offering to debut on Monday, Jan.
 31. The initial collection will feature photography by current and former AP photojournalists and a selection of digitally enhanced depictions of their work.
 These works will include Pulitzer Prize-winning AP images.
 The marketplace will use the Xooa platform.

 “For 175 years AP’s journalists have recorded the world’s biggest stories, including through gripping and poignant images that continue to resonate today,” said Dwayne Desaulniers, AP director of blockchain and data licensing.
 “With Xooa’s technology, we are proud to offer these tokenized pieces to a fast-growing global audience of photography NFT collectors.”

 Each NFT will include a comprehensive set of metadata to heighten collectors’ awareness of the time, date, location, equipment, and technical settings used for the shot.